The Woman in Black [2012] Movie Review Recommendation

 The Woman in Black [2012]

-Well if it isn’t old Harry, how you doing chap?
-Just admit it, you will check this movie out because you wanna see Daniel Radcliffe as someone else and not Harry Potter 🙂 And after an hour and a half you will say he is as good as he ever was (considering that this is his first film after Harry).
-Still this is not a role that is that much different from the previous one, it’s still a strange and magical world, only much more serious and frightening.
+Well if it isn’t old Harry, how are you doing chap?
+Just admit it, you will check this movie out because you wanna see Daniel Radcliffe as someone else and not Harry Potter.
+And after an hour and a half, you will say he is as good as he ever was (considering that this is his first film after Harry).
+Still, this is not a role that is that much different from the previous one We’re still in a strange and magical world, only much more serious and frightening.
 Besides him, Ciarán Hinds, in my opinion, stole the show.
 I have been following him since Rome and he hasn’t done a bad movie ever since.
-They were going for that dark, gloomy atmosphere resembling Silent Hill, but set in the creepy and foggy English countryside and succeeded in creating it with the addition of a bit cheap (but very effective) jumpy moments.
-As far as the story goes, it is pretty much standard issue haunting/ghost shenanigan, but being based on a novel by Susan Hill and directed by James Watkins (Eden Lake), The Woman in Black is a very effective horror movie.

 Arthur Kipps is a young lawyer who is recovering from the death of his beautiful wife Stella.
 She died while giving birth to his son Joseph, and Arthur is having a hard time letting her go.
-His business leads him to a small village in the English countryside where he must arrange the documents for the sale of a local house.
-All of the townsfolk are quite cold, secretive and sometimes very rude to him with no apparent reason, as if they were keeping some secret.
-One of the more welcoming villagers is the local rich guy Daily and his wife.
-As time passes on, more and more strange events start happening around the village and inside the house.
-Finally, Arthur sees some unknown figure in black (Approaching the altar of death \m/) inside the house and starts seeing the connection between the apparition in black and fearful villagers…
+His business leads him to a small village in the English countryside.
+All of the villagers are quite cold, secretive, and sometimes very rude to him with no apparent reason.
+As if they were keeping some secret.
+Finally, Arthur sees some unknown figure in black (approaching the altar of death \m/) inside the house and starts seeing the connection between the apparition in black and fearful villagers…

 Director: James Watkins